What is a physical theory? Philosophers do have an answer by distinguishing two forms of empirical adequacy: Abstract

 \section{Abstract}

 What is a physical theory?
 Although this intriguing question has been addressed from many different perspectives, some physicists and philosophers of physics have implicitly or explicitly embraced a philosophically-neutral definition of a physical theory, independently of the philosophical position endorsed with respect to it.
 Considering some objections against this view, I shall argue that the most appropriate definition of a physical theory already presupposes some commitments shared by a philosophical position associated with scientific realism.
 As we shall see, what physical theories and scientific realist positions have in common is the commitment of satisfying a non-factive notion of empirical adequacy, whilst a factive notion of empirical adequacy shall be solely associated with scientific realism.
+Based on this factive/non-factive distinction, we shall finally present a case study in physics in order to show that a well-known foundational problem associated with the concept of \emph{manifest time} can be dissolved once the non-factive notion of empirical adequacy (as opposed to factive one) is endorsed.

 \keywords{Philosophy and Foundations of Physics \and Physical Theories \and Scientific Realism \and Empirical Adequacy.}